 To specify the full domain as your search base, you would enter:

-Bind DN (required if Authentication Method = SImple)
+Bind DN (required if Authentication method is set to Simple)

 Enter the bind DN for authenticating to the LDAP domain.
+The bind DN specifies the user with which VAST Cluster authenticates to the LDAP directory.
 You can specify any user account that has read access to the domain.

 Format is as described for Base DN beginning with a cn attribute component specifying the user object.